Astounding Facts about US Presidents

-On this President’s Day, an occasion of celebration for the country’s commanders in chief, we take a look at some of the odd, interesting, and shocking fun facts about our nation’s past leaders.
+On this Presidents’ Day, a celebration of the country’s commanders-in-chief, we take a look at some amazing facts you might not have known about our nation’s past leaders.

 John Quincy Adams must not have been too shy.
 As part of his morning exercise routine, he liked to go skinny-dipping in the Potomac River.

 Martin Van Buren was the first president born a citizen of the United States and the only one for whom English was a second language.
 His native language was Dutch.
-He carried the nickname “Old Kinderhook” because he was from Kinderhook, NY, and some theorize that the term “O.K.” comes from the O.K. clubs used to support his campaign.
+He carried the nickname “Old Kinderhook” because he was from Kinderhook, New York, and some theorize that the term “O.K.” comes from the O.K. clubs that used to support his campaign.

 Abraham Lincoln and Lyndon B. Johnson were the tallest presidents at six feet four inches.
 Lincoln liked to wrestle and, during his youth, he was defeated only once out of about 300 matches.
 He got into the Wrestling Hall of Fame with the honor of “Outstanding American.”
 He liked to store papers and other goodies beneath his tall hat.